turingschool/front-end-curriculum/lessons/module-1/repeater-hub.md

 Weeks 1 and 5 of Gear Up lessons are optional.
 All PD sessions (including the Giving & Receiving Feedback lesson) are optional.
 You will have a new set of prompts for your PD Journal.
 You can find the new prompts and more information [here](https://careerdev.turing.io/module_one/m1_PD_repeat_plan).

 ## Alternative Learning Opportunities
-We want you to feel empowered to skip some classes if you feel like there is a better way to spend your time. **You can choose to miss up to 3 classes from the first two weeks of the inning (listed below).**
+We want you to feel empowered to skip some classes if you feel like there is a better way to spend your time. **You can choose to miss up to 3 classes from the first two weeks of the inning:**

-If you decide to skip a lesson...
-* You should always read through the lesson on your own.
-If you can complete all of the activities in the lesson without help, you should feel confident skipping that lesson.
-We recommend doing this no later than the day before the lesson is scheduled.
-That way, if you realize that you need to attend the class, it's not too late!
-* You should be spending this time productively.
-It's not to your benefit to use this time as "off" time.
-You can use this time to pre-teach an upcoming lesson, review or update your notes, or work on anything in the [Extra Practice page](https://frontend.turing.io/lessons/module-1/extra-practice.html).
-* DM all instructors prior to the start of class to let us know.
-If you do not tell us ahead of time, you will be marked absent.

-The following lessons are from the first two weeks of mod 1:
 * JS: Data Types
 * JS: Object Literals
 * JS: Bracket & Dot Notation